getclave/zksync-smart-wallet/README.md

 ### Using Your Deployed Contracts

 -   Go to `src/utils/contract.ts`
--   Replace the contracts variable with your addresses.
-Pasting the object will be enough (also visible on Figure 3)
+-   Replace the contracts variable with your addresses

 ### Running Development Server